 ► Water, plumbing and bathroom fittings

-Repair category 1
+Repair category 2

-Notes Ongoing maintenance to sealant and grout around sanitary fittings is to be expected.
+Notes Sealant and grout to the shower cubicle and bath require to be reinstated.
+Ongoing maintenance to sealant and grout around sanitary fittings is to be expected.
 Failure to seals and/or grout can result in dampness/decay in hidden areas.